 -

-a microscope closest to the specimen.
-In a compound microscope
+in a microscope closest to the specimen.
+In a compound

-there are usually 3, 4 or 5 objective lenses allowing a
+microscope there are usually 3, 4 or 5 objective lenses

 Top